pagkly/Zed/Investopedia4/Wire Transfer Definition.md

 ### How Safe Are Wire Transfers?

 Wire transfers are generally safe and secure, provided that you know the person who's receiving it.
-A legitimate wire transfer service will vet the identity of each entity involved in a wire transfer transaction so that anonymous transfers are impossible.
+A legitimate wire transfer service [[Will|will]] vet the identity of each entity involved in a wire transfer transaction so that anonymous transfers are impossible.
 International wire transfers that originate in the United States are monitored by the Office of Foreign Assets Control, an agency of the U.S. Treasury.
-This agency makes sure the money being sent overseas is not being used to fund terrorist activities or for money laundering purposes.
+This agency makes sure the money being sent overseas is not being used to fund terrorist activities or for [[Money Laundering|money laundering]] purposes.
 In addition, they are also tasked with preventing money from going to countries that are the subject of sanctions by the U.S. government.